TsingQAQ/TsingQAQ.github.io/_projects/PyADAO_construction.md

 collection: projects
 date: 2016-12-11
 permalink: /projects/PyADAO_construction/
-excerpt: The fast improvement of aerodynamic shape optimization methedologies (i.e geometric parametrization, Adjoint method, surrogate models) has introduced the change that "state-of-the-art" methods can be used at the very beginning of an aircraft design, even in conceptual design process.
+excerpt: The fast improvement of aerodynamic shape optimization methedologies (e.g geometric parametrization, Adjoint method, surrogate models) has introduced the change that many "state-of-the-art" methods can be used at the very beginning of an aircraft design, even in conceptual design process.
 While many opensource tools like [OpenMDAO](http://openmdao.org/), [SU2](https://su2code.github.io/) are widely used, a framework must be consturcted to properly wrap these tools and offer a flexible enviroments for design and optimization problem formulation.
 Thus a Python based aircraft design, analysis, optimization framework was consturcted. **[read more](/projects/PyADAO_construction/)**
 author_profile: True
 tags:
   - cool posts